jeffbuttars/ssmp/README.md

 A transport is an abstraction of a Msg type(there are many) and the underlying network protocol, topology, arrangement(Queue, a channel, PUB/SUB, etc.).
-For instance, my transport is a message Queue based on a Redis broker.
+For instance, my transport is a basic message, msg\_basic, Queue based on a Redis broker.

 # Easy!